 - Roof and exterior repairs

 - Safety, code and ADA required improvements

 - Building mechanical system improvements

 - Utilities repair and upgrades

 - General building renovations

 - Roads, walks and grounds

 - Environmental remediation

-- New utility, infrastructure, administrative and support facilities.
+• New utility, infrastructure, administrative and support facilities.

-A facilities condition assessment is underway to quantify future capital needs for UConn Health.
+FY 18 is the final year of funding for UConn Health.
+A facilities condition assessment is underway to quantify the remaining capital needs for UConn Health.